cicekhayri/tomee-javaee-rest-starter-project/README.md

-# tomee-javaee-rest-starter-project
-TomEE Java EE Rest Starter Project
+# TomEE Java EE Rest Starter Project

 To run the application enter the following command in the project directory